-The Commission used 9786 units of electricity with a total spend on electricity of £3,227.
+The Commission used 9107 units of electricity with a total spend on electricity of £2,903.

-The Commission encourages the use of car pools and public transport for travelling to business engagements.
+The Commission encourages the use of carpools and public transport for travelling to business engagements.

-Over the reporting period the Commission's total spend on business related travel was £7,257.
-This was an increase on last year's spend due to a greater number of engagements with stakeholders, an increase in the cost of airfares and an increase in the number of parades being monitored.
+Over the reporting period the Commission's total spend on business related travel was £4,498.
+This was a decrease on last year's spend due to new Commissioners not requiring flights and accommodation for the last quarter of the year.